At a glance: the top 10 things to do in Namibia

 I recommend trying quad biking in the Namib Desert

-We did quad biking in Swakopmund, and would do it again in a heartbeat.
-It’s an exhilarating experience that doesn't involve the risk of a botched parachute or other similar certain-death experiences (you can tell I’m more of a land animal).
+I did quad biking in Swakopmund, and would do it again in a heartbeat.
+It’s an exhilarating experience that doesn't involve the risk of a botched parachute or other similar certain-death experiences (you can tell I’m more of a land animal, like my beloved snakes).

 Fish River Lodge—the best accommodation you could choose!

-If you're looking for an activity that's equal parts exhilarating and comfortable, you'll definitely want to check out Fish River Lodge.
+If you're looking for an activity that's equal parts exhilarating and comfortable, you'll definitely want to check out Fish River Lodge in southern Namibia.
 Because tents are a no for me, and I assume they’re a no for many of my readers, too.

 A little tent rant: Personally, I prefer to appreciate the great outdoors from a safe and comfortable distance—you know, with walls, a roof, and a bed that isn't made of rocks and twigs.
 Call me crazy, but I just don't understand the appeal of crawling into a tiny fabric box and hoping that a bear doesn't mistake me for a chew toy.
-But hey, to each their own (the better camping site at Fish River Canyon is in Ais-Ais, just in case you are that type and were wondering).
+But hey, to each their own.

-Back to Fish River Lodge.
-Not only do they have cozy bungalows with huge windows, perched literally on the edge of the canyon, the amazing staff is happy to take your bed outside onto the veranda for you.
-You know, in case you want to experience a little bit of the camping feeling, but not too much.
+Not only does Fish River Lodge have cozy bungalows with huge windows, perched literally on the edge of one of the world’s largest canyons, but the amazing staff was happy to take my bed outside onto the veranda for me.
+I do like the campy feeling, you know—just without the camping part.

-You can also swim on the canyon’s edge in the onsite swimming pool, and eat on the canyon’s edge in the superb restaurant (like the food is actually really good, not just “good” as in it’s ok to eat since there’s nowhere else to go anyway).
+I was also able to swim on the canyon’s edge in the onsite swimming pool with a great view of those dramatic cliffs and eat on the canyon’s edge in the superb restaurant (like the food is actually really good, not just “good” as in it’s ok to eat since there’s nowhere else to go anyway).

 Fish River Canyon

-To learn about all the hike alternatives (including the daunting 4–5-day full hike with, yikes, camping!), how to go about getting permits, getting a guide and where to find the best viewpoints, check out “All You Need to Know About Fish River Canyon: 18 Top Questions Answered”.
+To learn about all the hike alternatives (including the daunting 4–5-day full hike with, yikes, camping!), how to go about getting permits, getting a guide and where to find the best viewpoints, check out my full review:

 Namib Desert from a helicopter—like a wild, orange ocean

-Looking to add a little more adrenaline to your Namibia adventure?
-How about seeing the Namib Desert from the sky?
-Of course, there are safer options, like gliding quietly through the air in a hot air balloon, but where's the fun in that?
+After the biking experience, I craved even more heart-pumping things to do in Namibia.
+And where better to look than the literal sky?
+There are safer ways to see the Namib Desert via a scenic flight. like gliding quietly through the air in a hot air balloon, but where's the fun in that?
 Why not jump out of a perfectly good airplane instead?

 I’m more of a land animal